nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/mangrove.md

 ## Data
 #### Species abundance per plot

-We asked the question, "Does species abundance per plot affect the diversity of mangrove species?".
+We asked the question, "Does species abundance per plot contribute to the diversity of mangrove species?".
 The species abundance value has been adjusted based on the elevation and abundance of trees species within each plot.

 ![](/img/mangrove/sp_abundance.png)